 Expect to pay 1€ for a simple cup of coffee (i.e. bica) at traditional cafes and triple that for cappuccinos and flat whites at specialty coffee shops.

 Yes.
-Lisbon has more than a dozen specialty coffee shops in addition to thousands of traditional cafes.
+Lisbon has more than two dozen specialty coffee shops in addition to thousands of traditional cafes.

 Top Lisbon specialty coffee shops include Neighborhood, Buna, Fabrica, Milkees and Olisipo.
 Try them all plus more to find your favorite.